How to Import PST to Shared Mailbox Office 365? Step By Step Solution

 Limitation of Manual Solution

 Although this is a free method that can help users to import PST to shared mailboxes, the method is quite tricky for some organizations.
 Additionally, this method is only available in certain parts of the world.
-In case, you get a message “import service for your region has not rolled out yet!” then it means you cannot use the Import service for now.
+In case, you get a message, “import service for your region has not rolled out yet!” then it means you cannot use the Import service for now.
 In such cases, the user can go for the alternative solution below.

 Microsoft Office 365 drive shipping option is considered helpful when the organizations have the PST file in terabytes.
 The size of the mailbox allotted to the user is 50GB and there is unlimited file archived in Office 365, it is not possible to store all the data on the server.
 That is when the need to import PST to shared mailbox Office 365 PowerShell emerges.
-However, drive shipping is always considered an expensive and time taking process.
-Hence, it is always a great idea to opt for the most secure automated tool as mentioned above to import PST to shared mailbox in Office 365.